laravel/docs/authentication.md

 At its core, Laravel's authentication facilities are made up of "guards" and "providers".
 Guards define how users are authenticated for each request.
 For example, Laravel ships with a `session` guard which maintains state using session storage and cookies.

 Providers define how users are retrieved from your persistent storage.
 Laravel ships with support for retrieving users using [Eloquent](/docs/{{version}}/eloquent) and the database query builder.
 However, you are free to define additional providers as needed for your application.

 Your application's authentication configuration file is located at `config/auth.php`.
-This file contains several well documented options for tweaking the behavior of Laravel's authentication services.
+This file contains several well-documented options for tweaking the behavior of Laravel's authentication services.

 > {tip} Guards and providers should not be confused with "roles" and "permissions".
 To learn more about authorizing user actions via permissions, please refer to the [authorization](/docs/{{version}}/authorization) documentation.